Motion graphics, visual effects and broadcast design

 Henri Gouraud made the eponymous Gouraud shading, with smooth visuals (but without highlights), a performance that is fast, mach banding artifacts and a calculation point per vertex.

-Bui Tuong Phong developed the eponymous Phong shading technique, using smooth visuals and sharp highlights, a expansive performance, less artifacts and a calculation point per pixel.
+Bui Tuong Phong developed the eponymous Phong shading technique, using smooth visuals and sharp highlights, a expansive performance, less artifacts and a calculation point per pixel, in 1973.

 In 1981, Ampex developed its digital video effects system, similar to the Quantel DPE-5000, called the Ampex Digital Optics (ADO) system, used by television networks and producers.